 Confusion related to the anesthetic is often due to the anesthetic gases and narcotics that are given during the operation.
 It can sometimes take anywhere from a few hours or longer for these metabolites to “clear” a person’s system after surgery.
-During this time confusion can be common.
-There may be increased confusion in some overweight patients since it may take longer for the “fat soluble” anesthetics to clear their system.
+During this time, confusion can be common.
+There may be increased confusion in some overweight patients, since it may take longer for the “fat soluble” anesthetics to clear their system.

 A small percentage of patients will either stay confused or become confused in the first day or two after surgery.
-When this happens a cause needs to be identified.
-The most common cause of confusion is medication that the patient receives during anesthesia or in the recovery process.
+When this happens, a cause needs to be identified.
+The most common cause of confusion is a medication that the patient receives during anesthesia or in the recovery process.
 Often the narcotics that are given to help control post-operative pain will induce some confusion.

 Constipation is a common problem after surgery.
 It often takes about 3-5 days to manifest.
 Constipation occurs because patients are given narcotics to control their post-operative pain.
 Narcotic medication slow the motility of the bowel.
-Also, events that usually stimulate your bowel, such as eating and being active are constrained.
+Also, events that usually stimulate your bowel, such as eating and being active, are constrained.
 Treatment includes taking a stool softener daily after the surgery.
 Laxatives can be added if stool softeners are ineffective.

 Fortunately, hiccups are not that common after surgery.
-Generally hiccups occur due to irritation of the diaphragm – a muscular area that separates your lungs from your abdomen.
+Generally, hiccups occur due to irritation of the diaphragm – a muscular area that separates your lungs from your abdomen.
 Occasionally, the combination of taking medications and laying down (supine) can cause patients to develop hiccups.
-Hiccups are self limiting and will usually settle on their own.
+Hiccups are self-limiting and will usually settle on their own.

 The other potential cause of heel pain following surgery is pain from a prominent screw head (hardware).
-If this is the case it can be padded (heel gel pad from a local drug store) but ultimately the screw will need to be removed once the bone has healed.
+If this is the case, it can be padded (heel gel pad from a local drug store) but ultimately the screw will need to be removed once the bone has healed.

-A low grade fever which is below 38.5 C (101.3 F) within the first 2 to 3 days after surgery is surprisingly common.
-The most common cause of a low grade fever after surgery is a condition called atelectasis.
-Atelectasis occurs when your lungs do not fully expand causing the base of the lungs to clump up a bit.
+A low-grade fever which is below 38.5 C (101.3 F) within the first 2 to 3 days after surgery is surprisingly common.
+The most common cause of a low-grade fever after surgery is a condition called atelectasis.
+Atelectasis occurs when your lungs do not fully expand, causing the base of the lungs to clump up a bit.
 This tends to occur in situations where a patient is lying down and not taking deep breaths – both common situations after foot surgery.
 Treatment of atelectasis involves taking a full deep breath a couple of times every hour to help expand your lungs.
 Patients should also be encouraged to get out of bed and sitting upright so gravity can assist in expanding the lungs.
-A low grade fever may last until the atelectasis is gone.
+A low-grade fever may last until the atelectasis is gone.

-Patients should always be concerned about a fever in the post-operative period however, they should be particularly concerned if the fever:
+Patients should always be concerned about a fever in the post-operative period, however, they should be particularly concerned if the fever: